seal-io/docs/docs/application/graph.md

 The resource dependency graph displays all components under the resource, as well as their relationships and deployment status.

-1. Click `Application Management` in the left navigation bar, enter the project and environment, and go to the resource detail page.
+1. Click `Applications` in the left navigation bar, enter the project and environment, and go to the resource detail page.
 2. Under the `Components` tab of component information, click the icon on the right to switch to the graph view.

 ![resource-graph](/img/v0.5.0/application/graph/app-graph-res-en.png)